Our Timeline

 Millions of animals have served and even made the ultimate sacrifice along with their handlers throughout U.S. history in support of our safety, security and independence.

-Come join us in this exciting journey to make history!
+Come join us on this exciting journey to make history!

 We are currently in the Site Selection and Fundraising phase.
 Here is our TIMELINE: